burhankhaja/web3-bugs/echidna_check_reverts_with_assertion.md

-When You Need to Check if Function Reverts But at the same time the function has arguments, In that case You can't run it without assertion mode
+When You Need to Check if Function Reverts But at the same time the function has arguments to fuzz, In that case You can't run it without assertion mode
 =